UKCloud/documentation/articles/vmware/vmw-faq.md

 UKCloud for VMware is an Infrastructure as a Service (IaaS) offering which enables organisations to rapidly provision and scale secure virtual machines (VMs) in minutes, in a flexible and autonomous manner.

-UKCloud provides this service across two security domains, Assured OFFICIAL (formerly PGA IL2) and Elevated OFFICIAL (formerly PGA IL3), and with a range of service levels offering up to 99.99% availability.
+UKCloud provides this service across two security domains, Assured OFFICIAL and Elevated OFFICIAL, and with a range of service levels offering up to 99.99% availability.
 This choice allows customers to precisely match application and user needs to an appropriate security domain, service level and cost, instead of designing to the highest level which may not always be needed.

 ### Can VMs have different characteristics?